BMcCormack9231/Data-Structures-Project/README.md

-# WGU-Projects
-Academic projects in Java

-American State Capitals - Java Program
+# American State Capitals - Java Program

 This Java program is an academic project aimed at familiarizing oneself with different data structures in Java.
 It explores sorting arrays and manipulating data using HashMaps and TreeMap.